cursorless-everywhere/cursorless-jetbrains/README.md

 # Interesting code locations

 - **[listeners](https://github.com/phillco/talon-jetbrains/tree/main/src/main/kotlin/com/github/phillco/talonjetbrains/listeners)**: this is where we wire up listeners for the various change events in the IDE so we can react to them
 - **[StateWriter](https://github.com/phillco/talon-jetbrains/blob/main/src/main/kotlin/com/github/phillco/talonjetbrains/sync/StateWriter.kt)**: this is where we write out statefiles for the editor in response to listener changes.
-These state files can be watched by Talon, or the [Cursorless sidecar](https://github.com/phillco/cursorless-sidecar) to reload the sidecar.
+These state files can be watched by Talon, or the [Cursorless sidecar](https://githubcom/phillco/cursorless-sidecar) to reload the sidecar.

-### Cursorless specific:
+### Cursorless:

 - **[CursorlessContainer](https://github.com/phillco/talon-jetbrains/blob/main/src/main/kotlin/com/github/phillco/talonjetbrains/cursorless/CursorlessContainer.kt)**: this is what renders the hats inside of the editor when using the [Cursorless sidecar](https://github.com/phillco/cursorless-sidecar.
 - **[VSCodeClient](https://github.com/phillco/talon-jetbrains/blob/main/src/main/kotlin/com/github/phillco/talonjetbrains/cursorless/VSCodeClient.kt)**: allows sending messages to the embedded Unix main socket server inside of the )[Cursorless sidecar](https://github.com/phillco/cursorless-sidecar.
 This is used to control the sidecar without having to focus it.